 Interaction of L. monocytogenes with the innate immune system.
 We have three new projects that relate bacterial metabolism to host innate immunity.

 (1) We discovered that the bacteria secrete c-di-AMP, a conserved signaling molecule that binds to and activates STING, a critical hub for the detection of microorganisms and tumors.
 We are currently studying the basic microbiology of c-di-AMP and its role during pathogenesis.
-Most recently, we have begun to explore how activation of STING can lead to placental infection.
+Most recently, we have begun to explore how activation of STING can lead to trafficking from the intestine to distal sites.

 (2) Humans possess a particular type of T-cell (gamma delta T- cell) that is activated by an intermediate of bacterial isoprenoid biosynthesis.
 Some bacteria synthesize this intermediate while others use the same pathway as humans.
-L. monocytogenes is one of the very few bacteria that use both pathways.
-We are currently seeking to understand why the bacteria have both pathways and determine the role of each during infection.
+L. monocytogenesis one of the very few bacteria that use both pathways.
+We are currently seeking to understand why L. monocytogeneshas both pathways and determine the role of each during infection.

 (3) Humans and mice have T-cells called MAIT cells that are stimulated by bacterial metabolic intermediates of riboflavin biosynthesis.
 L. monocytogenes is a riboflavin auxotroph and is not predicted to stimulate MAIT cells.
 We are current examining if MAIT cells respond to L. monocytogenes infection and if these T cells play a role during L. monocytogenes infection and immunity.

 Deng W, Lira V, Hudson T, Lemmens EE, Hanson WG, Flores R, Barajas G, Katibah GE, Desbien AL, Lauer P, Leong ML, Portnoy DA, Dubensky Jr. TW.
-Recombinant Listeria promotes tumor rejecton by remodeling tumor microenvironment dependent upon induction of functional CD8+ T cells.
+Recombinant Listeria promotes tumor rejection by remodeling tumor microenvironment dependent upon induction of functional CD8+ T cells.
 Proc Natl Acad Sci USA.
-In press.
+Aug 7;115(32):8179-8184.
 (2018)

 Cheng MI, Chen C, Engström P, Portnoy DA, Mitchell G. Actin-based motility allows Listeria monocytogenes to avoid autophagy in the macrophage cytosol.
 Cellular Microbiol.
 2018 May 3:e12854.
 (2018)